TWUOnline/orientation/editing-audio.md

 For some of the best examples of audio storytelling, check out a few episodes of [The Truth podcast](http://www.thetruthpodcast.com/).
 The episodes are short \(~20min or less\) and are described as 'movies for your ears'.
 Listen in a quiet place where you will be able to become immersed in the soundscapes of the story.
 For best results, use headphones.

+###Audacity
+Audacity is a free and open-source audio editing program that allows you to create your own layered audio tracks with either recorded or 'found' sounds.

+For the next few activities, you will need to have audacity downloaded and installed on your computer.